MediaBrowser/obstrigger/README.md

 This is a guide on how to setup a [DigitialOcean](http://www.digitalocean.com) droplet to update and trigger package builds on the [OpenBuildService](http://build.opensuse.org).

+The project is based heavily on GitHub's own [Webhooks Guide](https://developer.github.com/webhooks/)

 The heart of this project is a thin server that listen to GitHub webhooks and executes builds base on the POST data provided by GitHub's api.